polypheny/Website/community/gsoc/README.md

 When you aim at fixing an issue, you are kindly asked to check the comment thread of the issue in case somebody is already working on a fix.
 If nobody is working on it at the moment, please leave a comment that indicates your intention to work on it.
 Please check the [contribution section](https://polypheny.org/community/contribute/) of our webpage for additional details.

 For the actual proposal, you can get inspiration from the ideas listed on the [ideas page](https://polypheny.org/community/gsoc/ideas/) or develop completely new topics of your own.
-We enjoy being surprised!
+We like to be surprised!

 Your proposal should include